ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 $EXAMPLE_DIR is this directory containing the example application.
 Again, a shell variable is useful, if you run the detailed steps below.

-This document has corresponds to the "SevProvisioning" document, in
-$(CERTIFIER_ROOT)/Doc, which should be read in conjunction with this.

 ## Overview

 Running the tests is considerably simplified by a consolidated script, run-test-scenario1.sh.
-It runs all the subordinate scripts described in Sevprovisioning.
+It runs all the subordinate scripts.

 ### Special note for tpms:
 The TPM enclave introduces an additional policy step for cefrtification.
 For